thebinarylife/ConfigAPI/README.md

 # ConfigAPI

-1. Clone and add the file to your library.
+Clone and add the compiled or uncompiled source to your library.

-2. To create a configuration make a Configuration object and use the set(string, string) method to set values.
-3. Use the cooresponding get methods to retrieve values from the object.
+#### Utilizing Config Class

+Create a new config using `new Config(String name, String path)`

-If you need to load an existing configuration use ConfigurationLoader.loadConfig(path, filename)
+You can now create subsections and set methods via `set(String key, Object o)` If you need to load an existing configuration use `ConfigLoader.loadConfig(path, filename)`

-###Large update approaching